micsupasun/university_of_essex/data_science_and_decision_making/README.md

 # Lab File
 This is all files to work many thing including:

+# project objectives
+The aim of this project is to develop a system that can help growers plan ahead for their crops by giving them information about the expected size of the crops in a future date.
+Using this system, they should be able to talk to supermarkets about when and how much produce they can sell them, resulting in a measurable gain for the growers’ business.
+To do this, they have given you historical data from previous crops, as well as weather data.

+# Assignment File

+[project_agrotech](https://github.com/micsupasun/university_of_essex/blob/main/data_science_and_decision_making/project_agrotech/assignment_two/v2.ipynb)is the assignment file to work including:

+1. Import Library

+2. Import Data

+3. Data Preprocessing

+4. Data Cleansing

+5. Exploratory Data Analysis

+6. Feature Engineering

+7. train_test_split

+8. Predict multiple model to find the best parameter

+9. Evaluation best model by grid search fine tuning paramater

+10. Metric accuracy, confution matrix

+11. Feature importance

 [lab 1 numpy](https://github.com/micsupasun/university_of_essex/blob/main/data_science_and_decision_making/lab1_numpy/lab1.ipynb) is the file used to learn numpy.

 [lab2_bootstrapping_permutation_tests](https://github.com/micsupasun/university_of_essex/blob/main/data_science_and_decision_making/lab2_bootstrapping_permutation_tests/lab_2.ipynb) is the file used to learn bootstrapping permutation tests